reinator/tutorial_metabarcoding/_pages/day2_2.md

 # Assembling genomes

 Right, so here we are!
-Let’s assemble the species we have chosen.
-We are going to run two assemblers for Pacbio HiFi data: Hicanu and Hifiasm.
+Let’s assemble the species you have chosen.
+You are going to run two assemblers for Pacbio HiFi data: Hicanu and Hifiasm.

 Have a look at their websites:
 [Hicanu](https://github.com/marbl/canu/releases/tag/v2.1)